jothilakshmi25/Jothilakshmi/README.md

 # Jothilakshmi
+Hi there,

-Hi, This is Jothilakshmi @ Indu, who has completed post graduation in M.Sc., Mathematics
+I'm Jothilakshmi @ Indu, I have completed post graduation in M.Sc., Mathematics.
+Currently, I'm learning courses in Data Analytics to enhance my skills and knowledge.